What we learnt from implementing Ray Dalio’s Error Log method to encourage failures and mistakes in the team, while learning from them.

 Mark Zuckerberg, CEO of Facebook, once said: “Move fast and break things.
 Unless you are breaking stuff, you are not moving fast enough.”

 This is a philosophy followed by Facebook and a lot of their speed in execution could be attributed to this mantra.
 Startups would love speed (one of their key strengths compared to incumbents in the market) and generally feel pumped to subscribe to this thought process.
 However what no one highlights is the kind of systems that are built internally at Facebook to ensure that a developer is given freedom to build and break things while not taking the business down.
 I learnt this from my conversations with engineers at Facebook and it seemed like the right step to take for Facebook when they scaled up as a company considering they never want to take away the benefits of making mistakes.
+With any startup in this digital world, the internet is key, that is why finding a Melbourne internet provider, or a provider in the business location, is incredibly important to make sure at all times the business is working online as well as facilitating offline.

 When very early stage startups blindly follow this philosophy, they try to conveniently ignore that a small error on their side is enough to sometimes take their business down (or a considerable part of it).
 We tend to forget that we are fragile.